sylabs/singularity-userdocs/quick_start.rst

 .. _sec:buildimagesfromscratch:

-{Singularity} v3.0 and above produces immutable images in the Singularity Image File (SIF) format.
-This ensures reproducible and verifiable images and allows for many extra benefits such as the ability to sign and verify your containers.
+{Singularity} versions 3.0 and above produce immutable images in the Singularity Image File (SIF) format.
+This ensures reproducible and verifiable images, and allows for many extra benefits such as the ability to sign and verify your containers.

-However, during testing and debugging you may want an image format that is writable.
+However, during testing and debugging, you may want an image format that is writable.
 This way you can ``shell`` into the image and install software and dependencies until you are satisfied that your container will fulfill your needs.
 For these scenarios, {Singularity} also supports the ``sandbox`` format (which is really just a directory).

 Sandbox Directories
 ===================